 UHP RO as a Brine Concentrator

-Figure 1 also shows the flux decline at higher salinity.
-Flux numbers in liters per m2 per hour represent proprietary knowledge only available to Saltworks’ customers and partners.
+Figure 1 also shows the flux declining at higher salinity.
+Flux values in liters per m2 per hour (LMH) represent proprietary knowledge available only to Saltworks’ customers and partners.
 Nevertheless, the lower flux trend in Figure 1 is clear and translates into the need for either higher pressure, more membrane area, or both.
 With the advent of new 1,740 psi UHP RO membranes, designers can apply higher pressures to improve flux at higher TDS, and ultimately concentrate a sodium chloride solution to 130,000 mg/L TDS.
-If sulfates are present as an appreciable mass fraction, the brine concentration limit increases up to 160,000 mg/L. At these high TDS ranges, flux decreased by three times relative to RO systems operating at 30-60K mg/L TDS.
+If sulfates are present as an appreciable mass fraction, the brine concentration limit increases up to 160,000 mg/L TDS.
+At these high TDS ranges, flux decreased by three times relative to RO systems operating at 30-60K mg/L TDS.
 This means more membrane elements, pressure vessels, and pipework in addition to the higher pressure rated equipment.

 Ultimately, capital cost of UHP RO systems is notably higher than the cost of brackish or seawater RO systems (SWRO).
-Although more expensive than SWRO, UHP RO is still much lower cost than thermal evaporators.
+Although more expensive than SWRO, UHP RO still has a much lower cost than thermal evaporators.
 For this reason, UHP RO can be applied upstream of evaporators, to reduce capacity and energy of more expensive evaporation, or reduce volumes sent to disposal or evaporation ponds.
-It is important to keep in mind that evaporators can achieve higher brine concentrations than UHP RO, meaning they will produce a lower volume.
-For larger flow rates, a combination of technologies each operating in at an optimum capacity may be most economic.
-Typical brine concentration limits and volume reduction ratios are summarized in Table 1 below.
+It is important to keep in mind that evaporators can achieve higher brine concentrations and produce lower volumes than UHP RO.
+For larger flow rates, a combination of technologies, each operating at an optimum capacity, may be the most economical.
+Typical brine concentration limits and volume reduction ratios are summarized in Table 1.

 |Technology||TDS Brine Limit (mg/L)||Brine Volume Reduction Relative to SWRO|